cpennington/cpennington.github.io/posts/memsee-pt1.md

 ~~~

 Ok, so this `KvsFieldData` is being held in memory by the `XMLModuleStore`.
 Thats not too surprising (we expect
 many XModules to be held in memory by that Modulestore, in fact).
-However, in the original investigation, I
+However, in the original investigation,
 a different module (not `xmodule.modulestore.django`, as listed above) was holding on to the pointer to
 `MixedModuleStore`.
 This should never happen, because the `MixedModuleStore` is supposed to be a single instance,
 used globally.